 Virtual team building games and interactions help remote workers feel included and connected to their team and the overall company culture.
 These activities result in happier and more productive employees, more effective teams, and a stronger company.
 Win-win!

 Check out our on-demand webinar with Bryan Stallings for additional tips on how to bring back the fun and build team relationships in a remote culture.Watch now

 What you need to get started

-Remote team building doesn’t have to be expensive or time-consuming, but you will need effective ways to communicate.
-If you haven’t already, invest in the following tools and software to keep your team connected:
+Remote team building doesn’t have to be expensive or time consuming, but you will need effective ways to communicate.
+If you haven’t already, invest in the following tools and technology to keep your team connected:

 - Video conferencing

 - Group chat

 Video conferencing adds the visual element that is often missing between remote team members.
 Video helps people understand body language, see visual cues, participate more interactively, and put a face to their co-workers.

 Group chats facilitate casual conversation and virtual office banter, giving employees the opportunity to naturally develop relationships with their co-workers.

 Use the following remote team building ideas to foster stronger relationships on the team.